-American serial killer Theodore Robert Bundy was born illegitimately, and his grandparents tried to hide the fact by pretending that his mother was his sister.
+American serial killer Theodore Robert Bundy was born on 24 November 1946 at the Elizabeth Lund Home for Unwed Mothers in Burlington, Vermont, and his grandparents tried to hide his illegitimacy by pretending that his mother was his sister.

 The young Ted was known to torture animals, was obsessed with knives, and engaged in voyeurism.

 Evidence suggests that Bundy began by killing a nine-year-old schoolmate, who disappeared when Bundy was 12.

 Intelligent, charming and a natural leader, Bundy attended Stanford University, before moving to Washington State.
 There, he attacked a woman on 4 January 1974, battering her into a coma.

 A month later he abducted and killed 21-year-old Lynda Ann Healy.
 Using fake ailments, to lure women to his aid, he went on to kill eight other women in the Northwest and was implicated in many unsolved cases.